softbankrobotics-research/aruco/README.md

 For additional information to this README file, please visit our web page : http://www.uco.es/investiga/grupos/ava/node/26

-\section What's new in 2.x and how to port
+## What's new in 2.x and how to port

 See Changelog for a more detailed description